By: Itai Pelled, PhD – Director, R&D at Tipa Corp

 Current attempts to address the flexible plastic packaging waste issue

 For the last decade, the industry has been struggling with ‘end of life’ challenges for flexible plastic packaging, developing several options to address the problem:

 • Recycling – Current recycling solutions are suitable only for a very small amount of flexible plastic packaging.
 Most of the flexible packaging cannot be recycled because it contains a mixture of materials.

-• Incineration – While this option is available it is subject of intense debate in environmental, social and political circles.
+• Incineration – While this option is available it is the subject to intense debate in environmental, social, and political circles.

 • Reduction – Actions have been taken, but plastic consumption continues to increase due to market demands.